gituser-rk/hp-elitebook840-g3-hackintosh/README.md

 Inside the EFI folder my configuration and kexts.
 You need to create your own serialnumber and boardserialnumber in SMBIOS section in config.plist!

 # Hardware changes
 I exchanged the original Intel WiFi card to a used Apple Airport Express WiFi5 (AC) / Bluetooth 4 card A1466 (Apple part number: Apple part number : 661-7481).
 The antenna connectors will fit.
 It is a long card, but with the adapter below it fits inside the Elitebook.
-No driver needed.
+No additional driver (kext) needed, runs ootb.
 I can use Airdrop and Airplay screen mirroring/extension.
 ![Pic1](pics/AppleAirportA1466.jpg)
 A NGFF M.2 Adapter is needed to fit the card in the socket.
 I used these search terms: "BCM94360CS2 BCM943224PCIEBT2 12 + 6-poliges WLAN-Kartenmodul NGFF M.2 B9CRH" and bought it on 3bay